mark-me/mark-me.github.io/_pages/tutorials/statistical-tests/statistical-tests-gaussian.md

 {:refdef: style="text-align: center;"}
 <img src="/_pages/tutorials/statistical-tests/corrplot-pearson.png" alt="Image text" width="452" height="450" align="middle"/>
 {: refdef}
+A corrplot shows which values are positively correlated by the blue dots, while the negative associations would indicated by red dots, but this data set has no negative correlations.
+The size of the dots and the intensity of the colour show how strong that association is.
+The cells without dot, don't have significant correlations.

 When you make a correlation martrix like this, be on the lookout for [spurious correlations](http://www.tylervigen.com/spurious-correlations).
 Putting in variables into your model indiscriminately, without reasoning, may lead to some unintended results...